 Thanks for visiting my Portfolio!

-I’ve studied art and design as an apprentice and as an art school student, majoring
+I’ve studied art and design as an apprentice and as an art school student, both in

 as an undergrad in Western and Jewish history.
 I have taught in and written on

-I've done this and that, but mostly work as a graphic designer, art director and a
+I work mostly as a freelance graphic designer, art director and a technical writer, but my

-technical writer...still, my passion is the world of illustration, which this portfolio is
+passion and goal is illustration, which this portfolio is about.

-I approach my creative projects as a seasoned professional, with focus on timely
+I approach all my creative projects as a seasoned professional, with focus on timely

 delivery, quality and transparency of process.
 I follow Canadian and American industry